Neuralpoiesis

 ˈnu̇r-əl - pȯi-ˈē-səs

-Algorithmic Rituals of Memory (Algorithmic Memory Rituals)
+(Algorithmic Memory Rituals)

-1. Algorithmic processes (NeRFs, 3D scanning)
+1. Algorithmic processes (NeRFs)

-2. Ritual as intentional, repetitive action mediated by technology
+2. Ritual as intentional, repetitive action mediated by technology (3D scanning)

-3. Embodied memory and non-actuality
+3. Embodied memory and non-actuality (Walking in the present)

 5. Reorientation and emotional coping for displaced individuals